 In his appeal of that decision‚ the court noted that his paperwork “failed to comply with the rules governing appeals.”
 The panel goes on to describe his narrative as disjointed‚ with a noted failure to produce documents to bolster his case.
 Additionally‚ the appellate court noted that there were a number of matters that he raised upon appeal that would be relevant‚ however they were never presented to the lower court prior to its determination.

-If you are considering filing for Chapter 7 bankruptcy in Los Angeles‚ contact Cal West Law to schedule your free consultation.
+If you are considering filing for Chapter 7 bankruptcy in Woodland Hills‚ contact Cal West Law to schedule your free consultation.
 Call (800) 568-0707.

 Nielsen v.
 ACS.‚ Inc‚ U.S. Bankruptcy Appellate Panel‚ Eight Circuit‚ Justia